Dragon2fly/logger_tt/README.md

    Yes, `That is the question` is not captured.
-   Some library may directly use `sys.stdout.write` to draw on the screen or do something quirk, with is usually not a useful information.
+   Some library may directly use `sys.stdout.write` to draw on the screen or do something quirk, which is usually not a useful information.
 But when you do need it, you can capture it as following:

    ```python
    setup_logging(capture_print=True, strict=True)